Lets with Pets

 This means that we are happy to help applicants with pets find a home, where appropriate.
-We are guided by the Lets with Pets campaign, and we would recommend that everyone reads the booklet from the Lets with Pets website.
+We are guided by the Lets with Pets campaign, and we would recommend that everyone visits the Lets with Pets website.

-These are some of the Top Tips from Lets with Pets for finding privately rented accommodation with your pet (from the booklet):
+These are some of the Top Tips from Lets with Pets for finding privately rented accommodation with your pet (from their website):

 1 Don't leave your house hunting until the last minute.
 Give yourself plenty of time to find a pet-friendly property and begin searching at least 6-8 weeks before you need to move out of your current home.